 In March 2023, FASB Issued Accounting Standard Updated No. 2023-01 "Lease (Topic 842)".
 Topic 842 requires that entities determine whether a related party arrangement between entities under common control (hereinafter referred to as a common control arrangement) is a lease.
 If the arrangement is determined to be a lease, an entity must classify and account for the lease on the same basis as an arrangement with an unrelated party (on the basis of legally enforceable terms and conditions).
-That represents a change from the requirements of Topic 840, Leases, which required that an entity classify and account for an arrangement of a entity classify and account for an arrangement of a entity classify and account for an arrangement of the requirements of the requirements of the requirements of the arrangement.
+That represents a change from the requirements of Topic 840, Leases, which required that an entity classify and account for an arrangement on the basis of economic substance when those terms and conditions were affected by the related party nature of the arrangement.
 The amendments in this Update affect all lessees that are a party to a lease between entities under common control in which there are leasehold improvements.
 The amendments apply to all entities (that is, public business entities, private companies, not-for-profit entities, and employee benefit plans).
 The amendments in this Update for both Issue 1 and Issue 2 are effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
 Early adoption is permitted for all entities in any interim period.
 If an entity adopts the amendments in an interim period, it shall adopt them as of the beginning of the fiscal year that includes that interim period.
 The Company considers that ASU No. 2023-01 did not have an impact on its consolidated financial statements and related disclosures.

 In March 2023, the FASB issued Accounting Standards Update No. 2023-02 "Investments - Equity Method and Joint Ventures (Topic 323): Accounting for Investments in Qualified Affordable Housing Projects", which amended Subtopic 323-740, Investments-Equity Method and Joint Ventures-Income Taxes, introduced the option to apply the proportional amortization method to account for investments made primarily for the purpose of receiving income tax credits and other income tax benefits when certain requirements are met.
-The amendments in this Update apply to all reporting entities that hold (1) tax equity investments that meet the conditions for and elect to account for them using the proportional amortization method or (2) an investment in a LIHTC structure through a limited liability entity that is not accounted for using the proportional amortization method or (2) an investment in a Subtopic 323-740 has been applied.
+The amendments in this Update apply to all reporting entities that hold (1) tax equity investments that meet the conditions for and elect to account for them using the proportional amortization method or (2) an investment in a LIHTC structure through a limited liability entity that is not accounted for using the proportional amortization method and to which certain LIHTC-specific guidance removed from Subtopic 323-740 has been applied.
 The amendments in this Update permit reporting entities to elect to account for their tax equity investments, regardless of the tax credit program from which the income tax credits are received, using the proportional amortization method if certain conditions are met.
 For public business entities, the amendments are effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
-For all other entities, the amendments are effective for fiscal years beginning after December 15, 2024, including interim periods within those fiscal year that includes that interim period.
+For all other entities, the amendments are effective for fiscal years beginning after December 15, 2024, including interim periods within those fiscal years.
+Early adoption is permitted for all entities in any interim period.
+If an entity adopts the amendments in an interim period, it shall adopt them as of the beginning of the fiscal year that includes that interim period.
 The Company considers that the Update No. 2023-02 will not have an impact on its consolidated financial statements and related disclosures.